lgeorgieff/javascript/node.js/170_es6/README.md

 * [WeakSet](./weak_set.js)

 # Iterables and Iterators
 ES6 specifies two protocols the _iterable_ and the _iterator_ protocol.
 They help to implement custom containers which may be used in for-of-loops which are also defined in ES6.
+But they are also implemented in types such as _Map_, _Set_ and _Array_.

 The _iterable_ API is an instance method that returns an _iterator_ object which is used to iterator through the entire container.
 This method is declared by using
 ```javascript
 function MyContainer () { /* ... */ }